 If the customer remains dissatisfied with the response they have received, they can refer their complaint to the Housing Ombudsman Service.
-The Housing Ombudsman can be contacted by telephone on 0300 111 3000 Monday to Friday between 9am to 5pm, by email at info@housing-ombudsman.org.uk or in writing to the Housing Ombudsman Service, PO Box 1484, Unit D, Preston, PR2 0ET.
+The Housing Ombudsman can be contacted by telephone on 0300 111 3000, by email at info@housing-ombudsman.org.uk or in writing to Housing Ombudsman Service, PO Box 152, Liverpool, L33 7WQ.